1. We have audited the attached Balance Sheet of M/s. PASUPATI

 Added Tax Act Commissioner

 than fifty percent of its net worth.
-The company has not incurred cash
+The company has incurred cash

-losses during the financial year covered by our audit or in the
+losses during the financial year covered by our audit.
+Cash loss was

 (xi) The company has defaulted in payment of dues to financial